 The main economic activities are fishing and small-scale subsistence farming.

-Mageta Island has the some of the highest HIV and AIDS prevalence and child mortality rates in Kenya.
+Mageta Island has some of the highest HIV and AIDS prevalence and child mortality rates in Kenya.
 Mildmay has been working with communities to deliver HIV-healthcare through support, education and training in remote, impoverished rural areas like Mageta in Western Kenya for over 15 years.

 Despite social, economic and political advances elsewhere in Kenya, the island community feels isolated and there is little development in infrastructure, health and education.
 The island is not connected to the electricity grid and inefficient solar power cells generate barely enough power to light 40w light bulbs.